Interpretations & arrangements

-Soprano sax, alto flute & piano by Theo Travis
+Soprano sax, alto flute & more with Theo Travis

 The Electric Nocturnes began as six pieces written at night on my iPad...Electric Nocturnes!!!
 They were experiments to see what came to mind just before dozing off.
 They are gentle and almost hypnotic in nature...Very slow and with a tendency to drift into different keys.